 Trump rally shooting witness says he saw rifle-toting man ‘crawling up the roof’ before Secret Service ‘blew his head off’

-A witness who was just outside the Pennsylvania rally where a gunman attempted to assassinate former President Donald Trump Saturday night said he tried to alert Secret Service agents to a rifle-wielding man he spotted “bear crawling” onto the roof of a nearby building before gunshots rang through the crowd.
+A witness who was just outside the Pennsylvania rally where a gunman apparently attempted to assassinate Donald Trump Saturday night said he tried to alert Secret Service agents to a rifle-wielding man he spotted “bear crawling” onto the roof of a nearby building before gunshots rang through the crowd.

 “We’re pointing at the guy crawling up the roof,” the witness, identified only as Greg, told the BBC of the surreal moment.
 “We could clearly see him with a rifle.”

-Note: This article has been updated